jakeb91/cobloafengineering/docs/index.md

 For my industry peers and colleagues this exists for your entertainment and to make fun of all the things I get wrong - because where would the fun be if we were right all the time right?

-My name is Jacob Bisby, and I am a Service Provider Network Architect & Engineer* based in Australia.
+My name is Jacob Bisby, and I am a Service Provider Network Architect & Engineer^\*^ based in Australia.
-*_I also do a-lot of Systems Engineering and VoIP Engineering._
+\*_I also do a-lot of Systems Engineering and VoIP Engineering._